 - Choose one or two majors from hotel and hospitality management or tourism and event management, and graduate with advanced training, knowledge and networks.

-- Fast-track your career through work placements, executive shadowing opportunities, internships with Disney World Florida, local and international study tours, and more.
+- Fast-track your career through work placements, internships with Disney World Florida, local and international study tours, and more.